 Weaving, the creation of textiles or cloth by interlacing materials, is one of the original craft activities taught at Rockbrook.
-From a beginner’s potholder project to using a full-sized floor loom, there are many types of weaving that campers can try at camp.
+From a beginner’s potholder project to using a full-sized floor loom, there are many types of weaving camp projects that campers can try at Rockbrook.

 Our weaving classes take place in a 19th century log cabin called Curosty.
 In a catalog from the 1930’s Curosty is described as: “a place where the lore of the mountains is preserved in the indigenous craft of weaving.”

 Finger weaving is one of the simplest types of weaving, using only yarn or “loopers and your fingers to make things like necklaces and belts.
 These accessories are great for all of the dress up opportunities at Rockbrook!
 Another very popular weaving project is to use the potholder looms to create colorful potholders and practice weaving techniques.

 Flat lap looms allow girls to really understand how “warp” and “weft” work.
 The warp threads are the tight threads strung across the loom, providing structure for the fabric.
 The weft threads are the pieces of colorful yarn that get drawn through the warp, usually creating patterns.

 Girls may also get a chance to do basket weaving, usually done outside where the girls can place their feet in the cool stream as they work.